Guide for Authors

 Use of word processing software

 Please prepare manuscripts in Microsoft Word (.doc or .docx format).
 It is important that the file be saved in the native format of the word processor used.
-The text should be in single-column format, aligned to the left, typed double-spaced, with all lines and pages numbered consecutively, using Times New Roman font at 12 points.
-Tables should be typed single-spaced at 12 or smaller points.
 Keep the layout of the text as simple as possible.
 Most formatting codes will be removed and replaced on processing the article.
 In particular, do not use the word processor's options to justify text or to hyphenate words.
-However, do use bold face, italics, subscripts, superscripts etc. When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
-The electronic text should be prepared in a way very similar to that of conventional manuscripts (see also the Guide to Publishing with Elsevier).
+However, do use bold face, italics, subscripts, superscripts etc. The electronic text should be prepared in a way very similar to that of conventional manuscripts (see also the Guide to Publishing with Elsevier).
 Note that source files of figures, tables and text graphics will be required.
 See also the section on Electronic artwork.

-To avoid unnecessary errors, you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.
+To avoid unnecessary errors, authors are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.

 If the LaTeX file is suitable, proofs will be produced without rekeying the text.
 The article should preferably be written using Elsevier's document class 'elsarticle', or alternatively any of the other recognized classes and formats supported in Elsevier's electronic submissions system, for further information visit our Support Center.